mramshaw/vgo/README.md

 I will use the `main.go` file from my [UI repo](http://github.com/mramshaw/ui) for testing.

 [The dependencies for this are tricky so it is a good initial test.]

+## Requirements

+* a recent version of Golang (preferably a released version such as 1.11 or greater)

 ## To Install